Interpreting Skills

 Initial EIPA Feedback

 In the summer of 2024, before I started the SIS classes at UNCO, as a first step in the PSI Project, I had the opportunity to take a practice Educational Interpreter Performance Assessment (EIPA).
 The EIPA consists of the written test and the performance test.
-I completed a practice version of the performance test.
+I completed the performance test.
 The EIPA is a tool that assesses an interpreter's ability to interpret the classroom discourse into sign language and the student's sign language into spoken language (EIPA, n.d.).

 The National Association of Interpreters in Education (NAIE) has noted that a qualified school interpreter should receive a minimum EIPA score of 4.0 out of 5.0 or hold national certification (NAIE, 2019).
 Not all states have adopted this guideline yet, but recently, my home state, Washington, has passed legislation that increased the minimum EIPA score from 3.5 to 4.0 (NAIE, 2025).
 This is a large step in the right direction, and it is my hope that more states follow suit and raise the standards for school interpreters so that Deaf and hard of hearing students have the most effective access to their education as possible.

-"Taking the EIPA provided an external evaluation of my language and interpreting abilities which was reviewed with me by members of the PSI Project.
-I received the following initial feedback..."
+My experience taking the practice EIPA was definitely memorable, as I had only been in classes teaching proper interpreting for 2 weeks when I took the test.
+Taking the EIPA provided an external evaluation of my language and interpreting abilities, which was reviewed with me by members of the PSI Project.
+I received the following initial feedback.

-Best Elementary Interpretation
+Elementary Interpretation

-This interpretation is a sample of my work within the elementary school setting.
+Fall 2024: This interpretation is a sample of my work within the elementary school setting.
 The student consumer's name is Juan.
 He is a 1st Grader who uses PSE and wears bi-lateral cochlear implants.
 The lesson highlights the days of the week and works to solidify the concepts of today, tomorrow, and yesterday.
 Students are also assigned weekly jobs, which supports building responsibility in students.
 The teacher utilizes a variety of strategies to create the lesson.
 He uses visuals, modeling behavior, confirmation inquiry, and positive behavior intervention (Bowen, 2012).

 Prior to starting the interpretation, I reviewed the Educational Assessment work that I completed with my group.
 Because we did a lot of analysis for this video, I had a good idea of the discourse and what the lesson was going to include.
 From my work in INTR 345, I know that one of the biggest areas I need to improve is my processing time.
 I have become overwhelmed with other assignments trying to keep up with the pace of the discourse, so I have been dedicating a lot of my prep time and practice to speeding up my processing time.
 I’ve found that I can do so much prep but because my processing time is slower, the overwhelm takes over and it feels like my prep goes out the window.
 Because of that, the majority of my prep time has been practicing with different source texts.